Holy Week and Easter

 Participants are invited to follow Jesus on his journey to the cross.
 A printed guide is available.

 8 a.m., 10:15 a.m., 5 p.m.
 Holy Eucharist

 The 10:15 a.m. service begins in the Diocesan Close.

-We gather to recall Jesus’ entry into Jerusalem with the blessing of palms and a parade.
-The joyful arrival shifts to a drama of darkness and shadow as we read Matthew’s story of Christ’s passion and death.
-We enter into the story by singing hymns, offering prayer and sharing Eucharist.
-Nursery open for children four and younger during the 8 & 10:15 a.m. services.
+We gather to recall Jesus’ entry into Jerusalem with the blessing of palms and a procession.
+The joyful arrival shifts to a drama of darkness and shadow as we read the story of Christ’s passion and death.
+Children are welcome in worship, but the nursery is open for children four and younger during the 8 & 10:15 a.m. services.
 Children’s Chapel begins after the Collect of the Day.

 Wednesday of Holy Week: April 17

 12:05 p.m.
 Holy Eucharist